-Over the last few years with The Fit Life I have received so many emails from women naming their mental and emotional struggles with food and exercise.
+Over the last few years with The Fit Life I have received so many emails from women naming stress and inconsistency around eating as their #1 struggle.

 Fearing eating off plan or not following food rules.

 Not knowing how to eat off of a diet.

 Spending time exercising just to burn calories after overeating.

 I understand because I personally have been in each scenario at one point in my life.
 What I have learned over the years that I want to share with you today are tips tools and strategies to help you spend LESS energy stressing about food and more of that energy actually implementing what you know.

 Why it is important to conserve mental energy around food?

 Just like putting high demand on your muscle, it fatigues.
 So does you willpower and your choices.
 The more and more I talk with people regarding food and eating, the more I realize that people spend a ton of mental energy on it, whether it come in terms of guilt, anxiety, stress, or even constant decision making.